katosun2/vetur/docs/FAQ.md

 More details at: https://github.com/vuejs/vetur/issues/423#issuecomment-340235722

-## .vue file cannot be imported in TS file.
+## .vue file cannot be imported in TS file

 You need to add `declare module '*.vue'` in your dts files: https://github.com/Microsoft/TypeScript-Vue-Starter#single-file-components.

-## Install from source.
+## How to build and install from source

 To build and install the extension from source, you need to install [`vsce`](https://code.visualstudio.com/docs/extensions/publish-extension).